Take the first step:

 You don’t need to agree with everything I do or say.
 What matters is whether this approach feels supportive and appropriate for you.

-✓ Nearly 20 years of experience in counselling and coaching
+✓ 20 years of experience in counselling and coaching

 ✓ Worked with over 1,000 clients across different life stages